Medium Rigid licence (MR)

 However, a new driver's licence card will only be issued when you renew your current licence.
 You may wish to order a replacement licence that will reflect your updated vehicle class.

-If you have a provisional licence, you will still be subject to the same provisional status while driving an HR class heavy vehicle.
-If your licence is a full licence, your HR class licence will also be a full licence.
+If you have a provisional licence, you will still be subject to the same provisional status while driving an MR class heavy vehicle.
+If your licence is a full licence, your MR class licence will also be a full licence.

 Visit the Get a provisional licence page for important information on the rules and conditions for provisional licences.

 Book a PDA with the DoT (first licence and upgrade)

 Book a Practical Driving Assessment (PDA) with the Department of Transport (first licence and upgrade).Book a Practical Driving Assessment (online)

 |Subsequent learner's permit theory resits (CTT)||$13.95|